mscmishra/adidas-nike-analysis/README.md

 The program runs on Python 3 and gives a basic introduction to SQL connectivity through it.
 Creating and Manipulating data tables with python scripts can be viewed.

 SQLite is used as RDBMS here.
-Make sure to download and install SQLite on you system.
+Make sure to download and install SQLite on your system.

 [SQLite Download Page](https://www.sqlite.org/download.html "SQLite Download Page")